WisdomPandovic/Model-Portfolio/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries, email: info@bethmanagement.com
+For inquiries, please contact us at wisdompandovic@gmail.com.
-Chisom Okeke's social media:
-Facebook
-Twitter
-Instagram